Mickie Most: Later career

-RAK sold out to EMI in 1983 but was revived in 1988.
+RAK was sold to EMI in 1983 but was revived in 1988.
 Most was one of the first producers to own the rights to his own records and RAK Studios, which opened in 1976 in St John's Wood, remains active.

 He was the subject of This Is Your Life in 1981 when he was surprised by Eamonn Andrews at BBC Broadcasting House in London.

 In 1995, Most's fortune was estimated at £50 million and he appeared in The Sunday Times annual Rich List among the Top 500 in England.
 His house, Montebello, in Totteridge Lane, London, was claimed to be the largest private home in the UK, worth an estimated £4 million.
 His production work diminished after he was diagnosed with cancer in 2000.

 Death

 On 30 May 2003, Most, 64, died at home possibly from peritoneal mesothelioma, a complication of asbestosis.
 Investigative journalist Paul Foot thought Most's cancer could have resulted from ingesting fibres from asbestos-impregnated vinyl tiles, intended to improve soundproofing in recording studios.
 A blue plaque commemorating his life was donated by the Heritage Foundation/Musical Heritage, and unveiled at RAK Studios on 16 May 2004.
 The lunch and auction that followed raised £40,000 for mesothelioma research.